10. Facing Default? (with P. Garg, M. Niessner, S. Kogan, and K. Shue)

 7. Longevity and Occupational Choice (with U. Malmendier and D. Sosyura), July 2024

-Presented at (** scheduled): NBER Health Economics Fall Meeting 2023, Ageing and Sustainable Finance Conference 2024, CEPR Economics of Longevity and Ageing Conference 2024, NBER SI Labor Studies 2024, ASSA 2025**
+—Presented at (selected conferences only): NBER Health Economics Fall Meeting 2023, CEPR Economics of Longevity and Ageing Conference 2024, NBER SI Labor Studies 2024, AFA 2025

-6. What Drives Very Long-Run Cash Flow Expectations? (with P. Decaire), June 2024
+6. What Drives Very Long-Run Cash Flow Growth Expectations? (with P. Decaire), April 2025

 [PDF]

-Presented at (* by coauthor, ** scheduled): Mid-Atlantic Research Conference in Finance (MARC) 2024, Behavioral Finance Conference at Bocconi 2024, CESifo Venice Summer Institute Expectation Formation 2024, Yale Junior Finance Conference 2024*, ASSA 2025**
+—Presented at (* by coauthor): Mid-Atlantic Research Conference in Finance (MARC) 2024, Behavioral Finance Conference at Bocconi 2024, CESifo Venice Summer Institute Expectation Formation 2024, Yale Junior Finance Conference 2024*, AFA 2025, NBER Long-Term Asset Pricing Meeting 2025

-Presented at (selected conferences only, * by coauthor): AFA 2023*, RCFS Winter Conference 2023, Drexel Corporate Governance Conference 2023, Erasmus Corporate Governance Conference 2023, SITE Psychology and Economics 2023, JCF Conference on Ownership and Corporate Social and Sustainable Policies 2023, NBER Behavioral Finance Fall Meeting 2023, Adam Smith Workshop 2024
+—Presented at (selected conferences only, * by coauthor): AFA 2023*, RCFS Winter Conference 2023, Drexel Corporate Governance Conference 2023, Erasmus Corporate Governance Conference 2023, SITE Psychology and Economics 2023, NBER Behavioral Finance Fall Meeting 2023, Adam Smith Workshop 2024, NBER Organizational Economics Spring Meeting 2025

 The Review of Financial Studies, R&R